Technology-Notes/kiemlicz-util-wiki/Package-management.md

 Used to pick **package version** when _apt list files_ (`/etc/apt/sources.list` or `/etc/apt/sources.list.d/*.list`) contains references to more than one distribution eg. contains both stable and testing repositories.
  1. Normally without using apt_preferences the apt will pick the package coming from the first entry in `sources.list`.
  2. If no preferences exists or contains no entry for given package then the package priority is the priority of distro.
+If preference exists for given package then its value is used.
  3. To “force” usage of some other distro, use `-t` flag (specify target release), eg.
 `apt-get install -t experimental some-package`.
 If `-t` is given then check man `apt_preferences` for algorithm that assign priority for package.
 It roughly specifies: